Why deal with the artificial colors, flavors, and preservatives. Make your own homemade Maraschino Cherries that taste great.

 I liked the flavor of the orange peel and pomegranate juice.
 Not quite a “cherry flavor” but a nice flavor all the same.
 I didn’t have the star anise that her recipe called for, so I just omitted it because I didn’t have time to run to the store.

 While I was removing the pits, I removed some of the stems and left some on just to get the full maraschino effect.
-Do yourself and get a cherry pitter to remove all the pits.
+Do yourself a favor and get a cherry pitter to remove all the pits.
 I’ve tried using straws and piping tips, but you really can’t beat the correct tool to get the job done.

 Homemade Maraschino Cherries